IFE-ILE Afro-Cuban Dance & Music

 IFE-ILE's many cultural and educational programs and events are made possible by our supporters -- whether funders, donors or volunteers.

-Now is your opportunity to support our annual dance and music festival -- a celebration of the rich artistic and cultural gifts of South Florida's communities of Caribbean and African origins.
-Our festival attracts diverse participants and audiences from across the United States.
+Now is your opportunity to support our annual dance festival -- a celebration of the rich artistic and cultural contributions of South Florida's communities of Caribbean and African origins.
+Our festival attracts diverse participants and audiences from across the United States and abroad.

 about the festival | about IFE-ILE | festival audience